williecheong/traderloo/README.md

 - GET /account
     - Returns statistics about the trading account
+    - Includes a list of unclosed trades

+- GET /stocks
+    Returns a list of stocks to trade

 - GET /trades
     - Returns a list of all trades

-- GET /trades?status=active
-    - Returns a list of unclosed trades

 - POST /trades
     - Must be called with trade params